naa986/wp-paypal/wp-paypal/readme.txt

 === How to Use WP PayPal ===

-Once you have installed this plugin you need to go to the settings menu to configure some default options (WP PayPal -> Settings).
+Once you have installed this plugin you need to go to the settings menu to configure some PayPal settings (WP PayPal -> Settings).

 * **PayPal Merchant ID**: Your PayPal Merchant ID
 * **PayPal Email**: Your PayPal email address